Opinion: Even if You Hate the Idea, Windows Users Should Want Windows 10 S To Succeed

 Last week, Microsoft unveiled Windows 10 S, a new variant of its desktop operating system aimed largely at the education space.
 While time will tell how this new edition of Windows fares, if early reactions from enthusiasts are anything to go by, Windows 10 S is in for a tough ride ahead.
 For one, Windows 10 S only permits installation of applications from the Windows Store.
 If that wasn't a deal-breaker, several popular applications including Google's Chrome are missing from the Store.
 Amid all of this, reporter and columnist Peter Bright has an op-ed up on ArsTechnica in which he argues that despite the walled-garden offering, people should want Windows 10 S to succeed as it could make Windows better for everyone else.
 From his article: This [forbidding execution of any program that wasn't downloaded from the Windows Store] positions Microsoft as a gatekeeper -- although its criteria for entry within the store is for the most part not stringent, it does reserve the right to remove software that it deems undesirable -- and means that the vast majority of extant Windows software can't be used.
 This means that PC mainstays, from Adobe Photoshop to Valve's Steam, can't be used on Windows 10 S. [...]
 Some of the arguments against this are bizarre.
 Notably, the complaint that Microsoft has now erected a paywall -- "you have to pay $50 to run Steam!" -- is very peculiar when one considers that, in general, Windows licenses have never been free. [...]
 The Windows Store makes bad parts of Windows better: I'd argue, however, that Windows users should want Windows 10 S to succeed.
 Windows 10 S isn't for everybody, and Windows 10 S may not be for you, but if Windows 10 S succeeds, it will make Windows 10 better for everyone.
 The Store in Windows RT required developers to write their apps from scratch.
 With negligible numbers of users, developers were uninterested in doing this work.
 The Store in Windows 10 has Centennial.
 In principle, Centennial should make it easy to package existing Win32 apps and sell them through the Store, and if developers of Windows apps adopt Centennial en masse then the Store restriction shouldn't be particularly restrictive.
 Widespread adoption will be good for Windows users of all stripes.

-M$ not eating dogfood until VS is on Store (Score:3)
+M$ not eating dogfood until VS is on Store (Score:4, Insightful)

 "and if developers of Windows apps adopt Centennial en masse then the Store restriction shouldn't be particularly restrictive."